Talk to an Expert - 1-800-Micato-1

 We’ll make the drive to Kigali for our homeward flights.
 (One final note: travellers who’d like to visit more of our primate relatives should ask us about easy-to-arrange side trips that put us in contact with chimpanzees and colobus monkeys.)

 Gorilla Permits (non refundable) per person: $1,500

-Want to track these majestic creatures?
-Call us 1-800-MICATO-1.
-Or send us an email.
+Join us to track these magnificent creatures!
+Call 1-800-MICATO-1 or send us an email.